 Scroll down to the “Privileged Gateway Intents” section and enable the ones you want.

 Enabling privileged intents when your bot is in over 100 guilds requires going through bot verification.
-If your bot is already verified and you would like to enable a privileged intent you must go through Discord support and talk to them about it.

 Even if you enable intents through the developer portal, you still have to enable the intents through code as well.

 This is a quick checklist to see if you need specific privileged intents.

 Whether you want to track member updates such as nickname or role changes.

 Whether you want to track user updates such as usernames, avatars, discriminators, etc.

 Whether you want high accuracy member cache under

 Message Content Intent¶

 Whether you have a message based command system using ext.commands